 Rewa Eco-Lodge

-Deep in the South Rupununi, Rewa offers true remoteness and access to pristine wilderness.
+Deep in the North Rupununi, Rewa offers true remoteness and access to pristine wilderness.
 Famous for arapaima (the world's largest freshwater fish) catch-and-release fishing, plus excellent wildlife throughout.

 Access: Charter flight + boat journey (most remote option)